Ravenbrook/mps/procedure/review.rst

 #. _`.phase.check`: `.role.checker`_ execute `.check`_, alone,
    according to their checking roles [ref?], looking for unique *major defects* that no other checker will bring to the logging meeting.
+   Checking continues during the next phase, `.phase.log`_.

 #. _`.phase.log`: The `.role.leader`_, the `.role.scribe`_, and
-   `.role.checker`_ execute `.log`_ to record what has been found, and to find more major defects, stimulated by what has been found so far.
-Checking continues!
+   `.role.checker`_ execute `.log`_ together to record what has been found, and to find more major defects, stimulated by what has been found so far.
+Checking `.phase.check`_ continues during this phase.

 #. _`.phase.brainstorm`: `.role.leader`_, `.role.scribe`_,
    `.role.checker`_, execute `.brainstorm`_ to come up with ways of